proxytunnel/proxytunnel/README.md

 If you want to have the first proxy connect to another http proxy (like one you can control, specify -r proxy2:port.
 The first proxy will then connect to this remote proxy, which will be asked to connect to the requested destination.
-Note that authentication doesn't (yet) work on this remote proxy.
 For more information regarding this feature, check out http://dag.wieers.com/howto/ssh-http-tunneling/

 If your proxy is more advanced, and does protocol inspection it will